ULHPC/ulhpc-docs/docs/slurm/partitions.md

 ## Queues/Partitions State Information

-For detailed information about all available partitions and their limits:
+For detailed information about all available partitions and their definition/limits:
 ```
-scontrol show partitions
+scontrol show partitions [name]
 ```

 ## Partition load status